-You will be in hospital between 4 and 7 days, depending on the type of operation you have had, your individual recovery, how you feel physically and emotionally and the support available at home.
+You will be in hospital between 3 to 5 days, depending on the type of operation you have had, your individual recovery, how you feel physically and emotionally and the support available at home.
 This will be discussed with you before you have your operation and again whilst you are recovering.
+Sometimes patients will require to stay in hospital for a longer period of time.